northbright/Notes/Android/Launcher/how_to_add_new_specified_device_profile_for_launcher3.md

                 1527, 2527,  7, 7,  100, 20,  7, 72, R.xml.default_workspace_4x4));
         // ---------------------------------------------------------------------------------------------------
         // Add our device in deviceProfiles after all default device profiles
-        // We need to provide the exact width and height in DP:
+        // We need to provide the exact min width and height in DP:
         // myDeviceMinWidthDP = dpiFromPx(minWidthPx) --> minWidthPx / (current dpi / default dpi(160))
         // myDeviceMinHeightDP = dpiFromPx(minHeightPx) --> minHeightPx / (current dpi / default dpi(160))
         // DeviceProfile() will find our profile as the closest profile by calling findClosestDeviceProfile()